 Full Semester Membership (all activities, one term): $30

 *Non-students in Spring & Summer leagues are not required to purchase an Intramural Membership, as these leagues are open to non-students for no additional charge.

 Is Intramurals hiring?

 We are always looking for positive, enthusiastic, and hard-working folks to help our program be the best it can be.
-We provide training for all our Referees, Game Staff, and Event Supervisors, and hire year-round based on program needs.
+We provide training for all our Referees and game staff, and hire year-round based on program needs.
 Interested in joining our team?
 Submit an application here.